jamescurran/jamescurran.github.io/_posts/2012-03-29-javascripthelpermanaging-js-files-for-aspnet-mvc.md

 ####Configuration XML file

 Finally, we reach the part which is at the heart of the JavascriptHelper, the jslibraries.xml file.
-It‚Äôs a bit complex, but the default I‚Äôve set up is probably good enough, with perhaps only a few minor tweaks, and once fully configured to your taste, you could easily standardize on that for your whole enterprise.
+Itís a bit complex, but the default Iíve set up is probably good enough, with perhaps only a few minor tweaks, and once fully configured to your taste, you could easily standardize on that for your whole enterprise.
 It is, however, simple enough that a NuGet package could be updated it when being added to a project.
-And the good news is that I‚Äôve also create a XSD schema file for it, so you can have IntelliSense to help you along.
+And the good news is that Iíve also create a XSD schema file for it, so you can have IntelliSense to help you along.

 The root element is &lt;libraries&gt; and it has three optional attributes:

-‚Äú`localjspath=`‚Äù which gives the relative location of the folder where you put your js files.
-The default is ‚Äú~/Scripts‚Äù which is the ASP.NET MVC default.
+ì`localjspath=`î which gives the relative location of the folder where you put your js files.
+The default is ì~/Scriptsî which is the ASP.NET MVC default.

-‚Äú`selfJsPath=`‚Äù which gives the relative location of the folder under which you put your view-specific js files.
+ì`selfJsPath=`î which gives the relative location of the folder under which you put your view-specific js files.
 They follow the same structure as view files, so if you request the js file for /Home/Index, the view file would be /Views/Home/Index.cshtml, and the js file used what be /Scripts/Views/Home/Index.js.
-Defaults to ‚Äú~/Script/Views‚Äù
+Defaults to ì~/Script/Viewsî

-‚Äú`useDebugScripts=`‚Äù when set to ‚Äútrue‚Äù forces use of debug versions of js files when available.
+ì`useDebugScripts=`î when set to ìtrueî forces use of debug versions of js files when available.
 Defaults to false.
 Debug scripts are always used when a debugger is attached.

 {% highlight html linenos %}
 <library name="jquery" version="1.6.2" useGoogle="false"